dimagi/commcare-hq/docs/js-guide/testing.rst

 ---------------------

-Tests are one of the few areas of HQ’s JavaScript that do not use RequireJS.
+Tests are one of the few areas of HQ’s JavaScript that do not use a bundler.
 Instead, dependencies are included in the relevant HTML template as script tags.

 Running tests from the command line